UglerIMosen/CGCP/README.txt

 - active figures doesn't work properly when using Spyder.
 An expert in spyder could tell you, how to set the settings properly in spyder in order to allow the figures that are generated in this script

 (+) Help and questions
-Write to thoe@fysik.dtu.dk or find me in 307:044 at DTU.
+Write the author or find me in person

 (+) Thanks
 To Kenneth Nielsen, one of the great contributors on earth.
 Especially towards proper python-programming.